B2B

 For everything else, have simple rules that fall back to a short human review queue.
 That keeps the majority of cash applied automatically while ensuring odd cases get quick attention.

-- Require A Unique Remittance Reference on Every Invoice: Make a short code that customers can put in the payment description so matches are straightforward.
+• Require a unique remittance reference on every invoice: Make a short code that customers can put in the payment description so matches are straightforward.

-- Schedule Daily Bank Imports: Don’t wait for month-end; daily imports keep unapplied cash low and make collections predictable.
+• Schedule daily bank imports: Don’t wait for month-end; daily imports keep unapplied cash low and make collections predictable.

-- Keep A Small, Focused Exceptions Queue: Present unresolved payments with a couple of one-click actions (apply, create credit, request clarification) to speed handling.
+• Keep a small, focused exceptions queue: Present unresolved payments with a couple of one-click actions (apply, create credit, request clarification) to speed handling.

-- Allow Tolerances for Rounding or Fees: Automatically handle tiny differences (bank fees, currency rounding) but flag larger mismatches.
+• Allow tolerances for rounding or fees: Automatically handle tiny differences (bank fees, currency rounding) but flag larger mismatches.

-- Post Bank Fees and FX Impact Automatically: Record fees and exchange differences to keep your books clean.
+• Post bank fees and FX impact automatically: Record fees and exchange differences to keep your books clean.

 Why does it matter?

 Automating bank imports shortens the time to clear payments and cuts manual errors.
-That’s why it’s one of the core accounts receivable best practices on this list.

-9. Centralize Global AR and Automate Multi-Currency Handling
+12. Centralize Global AR and Automate Multi-Currency Handling

 When you bill customers across countries and use different legal entities, AR can splinter fast: invoices are in separate systems, remittance instructions vary by currency, and consolidation becomes a monthly headache.

 Centralizing AR gives you one place to see open invoices across entities — while still honoring each contract’s local currency and bank details.
-This is one of the most practical accounts receivable best practices for scaling B2B SaaS internationally.

 The easiest way to deal with this is to make the system do the work.